-CHILDCARE I
+CHILDCARE I & II

-- Student who successfully complete Childcare 1 and complete the modules can earn an Early Childhood Credential Level 1 issued by INCCRRA - (Illinois Network of Child Care Resource and Referral Agencies) - Articulated credit at JWCC will be given for their Intro to Education course in their Early Childhood education program for students who also complete Child Care I & II with a "C" or better.
+- Student who successfully complete Childcare I and II can earn an Early Childhood Credential Level 1 issued by INCCRRA (Illinois Network of Child Care Resource and Referral Agencies) - Articulated credit at JWCC will be given for their Intro to Education course in their Early Childhood education program for students who also complete Child Care I & II with a "C" or better.

-HEALTH OCCUPATIONS I
+HEALTH OCCUPATIONS

-- CNA (certified nurse assistant) certificate - -- For Health Occ.
-I (or Health Occ.
-II repeating Health Occ.
-I curriculum) - CPR certificate (Heartsaver Basic Life Support through the American Heart Association) - -- For Careers in Health Care and for Health Occ.
-I, II or III (students purchase an electronic card that can be printed) - JWCC allows students to waive the following courses for their Nursing Assistant - if they possess a current CNA certificate: NUA 100 Fundamentals for the Nursing Assistant

-NUA 102 Basic Patient Care Skills NUA 103 Nursing Assistant Practicum coursework and those successfully completing the coursework, take the exam for Illinois Food Service Sanitation Manager Certificate.
+- Students who successfully complete Health Occ I can earn a CNA (certified nurse assistant) certificate and a CPR certificate. - Students who successfully complete Careers in Health can earn their CPR certificate (Heartsaver Basic Life Support through the American Heart Association) - JWCC allows students to waive the following courses for their Nursing Assistant if they possess a current CNA certificate: - NUA 100 Fundamentals for the Nursing Assistant NUA 102 Basic Patient Care Skills - NUA 103 Nursing Assistant Practicum

-COMMERCIAL FOODS I
+COMMERCIAL FOODS I & II